Introduction: Paris After Dark

 Natural Wine Bars: Organic & Biodynamic Focus

-Natural wine bars have proliferated in Paris over the past decade, reflecting a global trend toward organic and biodynamic wines.
-These establishments emphasize small producers, minimal intervention winemaking, and natural flavors.
-Venues like La Belle Hortense (in the Mar&ais, combining wine bar and bookstore), Le Verre Volé (natural wines and small plates), and Chez Prune (along the Canal Saint-Martin) exemplify the category.
-Expect to pay €5-€12 per glass, with bottles ranging €20-€60.
+Natural wine bars have multiplied across Paris over the past decade, riding the global swing toward organic and biodynamic bottles.
+They champion small producers, minimal-intervention winemaking, and unfiltered flavors.
+A few that sum up the category: La Belle Hortense in the Marais, which doubles as a bookshop; Le Verre Volé, all natural wines and small plates; and Chez Prune along the Canal Saint-Martin.
+Reckon on €5-€12 a glass, with bottles from €20 to €60.

 Traditional Wine Bars & Bistros